 To the right of the train station, you will find Yagan Square with its famous giant screen.
 There is also a set of several outdoor bars and breweries.
 This place is also often the meeting place for Australian Footy fans.

-Next is wonderful Kings Park, ideal spot to spend an afternoon with a picnic, relax on the lawn, meditate or join one of the many yoga classes.
-It is here that you will find a breathtaking view of the city and its towering skyscrapers.
+This is Perth’s most iconic park.
+Covering an area of more than 4km, it overlooks the City and offers breathtaking views of the Swan River and the city’s skyscrapers.
+Kings Park is the ideal spot to spend an afternoon with a picnic, relax on the lawn, meditate or join one of the many yoga classes.
 You can also admire flora and fauna, including multicoloured parrots and numerous species of flowers.
 Kings Park offers a peaceful oasis and calming atmosphere.

 Elizabeth Quay is the next highlight.
 A neighbourhood on the banks of the Swan River, it is home to a very friendly cafe with an Indian restaurant called “Annalakshmi on the Swan” which is run by volunteers and operates on a “pay as you feel scheme”.
 From here you can take a cruise along the river.